Markdown Overview Buttons Tabs Footnotes Collapse ToC Navigation Formula Page-Specific Meta Custom Components

 If all these glyphs are not provided by the icon-font, then some features of CODEDOC will appear pretty broken (since the icon font will be missing).
 You can take a look at Material Icons to see how each of these icons should look.
 The safest approach would be to import all the SVGs from Material Icons into your icon font and override those who you want to.

-You can add custom script and stylesheets to each page via scripts
+You can add custom script and stylesheets to each page via scripts and stylesheets properties.

 For example, imagine you want to add google analytics to your docs: